jdlph/Path4GMNS/README.md

 3. performing path-based User-Equilibrium (UE) traffic assignment,
 4. evaluating multimodal accessibility and equity,
 5. synthesizing zones and Origin-Destination (OD) demand for a given network.
+6. conducting dynamic traffic assignment (DTA) after UE.

 Path4GMNS also serves as an API to the C++-based [DTALite](https://github.com/jdlph/DTALite) to conduct various multimodal traffic assignments including,
    * Link-based UE,
    * Path-based UE,
-   * UE + Dynamic Traffic Assignment (DTA),
+   * UE + DTA,
    * OD Matrix Estimation (ODME).

 ![Architecture](/docs/source/imgs/architecture.png)

 ## Installation
-Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/0.9.0/), and can be installed using
+Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/0.9.1/), and can be installed using
 ```
 $ pip install path4gmns
 ```
-If you need a specific version of Path4GMNS, say, 0.9.0,
+If you need a specific version of Path4GMNS, say, 0.9.1,
 ```
-$ pip install path4gmns==0.9.0
+$ pip install path4gmns==0.9.1
 ```

-v0.9.0 introduces mesoscopic traffic simulation using the point queue model.
-Please **update to or install the latest version** and **discard all old versions**, which could lead to wrong assignment results under certain conditions.
+v0.9.1 improves the performance with the fully optimized C++ routing engine and enhances the mesoscopic traffic simulation module, where the routing decisions now are coming from UE rather than shortest paths.
+Please **update to or install the latest version** and **discard all old versions**.

 ### Dependency
 The Python modules are written in **Python 3.x**, which is the minimum requirement to explore the most of Path4GMNS.
 Some of its functions require further run-time support, which we will go through along with the corresponding [use cases](https://path4gmns.readthedocs.io/en/latest/).